-University Vision RUSON Vision • Blending the art and science of nursing to prepare enlightened, compassionate professionals who will meet the diverse needs of the local and global community.
+University Vision RUSON Vision Radford University aspires to be the premier, innovative, student-centered university in the Commonwealth of Virginia and beyond with a ken focus on teaching, research, and service.
+Blending the art and science of nursing to prepare enlightened, compassionate professionals who will meet the diverse needs of the local and global community.